Jobhdez/jobhdez.github.io/_posts/2023-12-31-computational-models.md

 ### Conclusion

-In conclusion, I have tried to illustrate two models of computation, one of which, the evaluation model, is the ground for the deep idea about computation underlying interpreters.
+In conclusion, I have tried to illustrate two models for computation, one of which, the evaluation model, is the ground for the deep idea about computation underlying interpreters.
+I hope this was helpful.
+Thanks.